Portrait of Dong Hou

 TimeEvent (Full News)

-2026.03Bryson has been selected for the graduate travel support to attend the first-ever ACerS Spring Meeting, to be held in Bellevue, WA this April.
+2026.04Bryson has been selected for the graduate travel support to attend the first-ever ACerS Spring Meeting in Bellevue, WA.

-2025.12Take a look at the newly installed nanoCT in our state-of-the-art AMIC building (Video).
+2026.01Take a look at the newly installed nanoCT in our state-of-the-art AMIC building (Also this video).

 2025.11Dr.
-Hou gives an invited seminar at University of Connecticut.
-Much appreciation to: UConn MSE Head Dr. Dongare, faculty members, and the students!
+Hou gave an invited seminar at the University of Connecticut.
+Many thanks to UConn MSE Head Dr. Dongare, the faculty members, and the students.

 2025.09After national competition, Dr. Hou received the NSF EPSCoR Research Fellowship!
+Check the press release.
 This very competitive fellowship supports us to visit Brookhaven National Laboratory in the next two years to solve important scientific questions in solid-state battery design.
 More about this program

 2025.06With partnership, Dr. Hou got the chance to attend IEEE INFOCOM in London, UK and IPDPS 2025 in Milan, Italy.
 Shared ideas with experts in parallel computation for better materials science.
 It was a memorable experience in Europe.